-01.0 Manage crops.
+Program Title: Skilled Cattle Worker/ Livestock Production Management ram, the student will be able to: 01.0 Manage crops.
 The student will be able to: 01.01 Prepare a land use plan.
 01.02 Determine long-range conservation practices.
 01.03 Prepare soil for crops.
 01.04 Select crop varieties best suited for land, market and type of farm operation.
 01.05 Determine seeding/planting rate and spacing.
 01.06 Calibrate and adjust planting equipment 01.07 Plant crops.
 01.08 Select appropriate cultural practices including cultivation, fertilization and irrigation.
 01.09 Identify and control diseases, insects and pests.
 01.10 Determine maturity of crops.
 01.11 Harvest crops.
 01.12 Store crops.
 01.13 Determine the most advantageous method of marketing crops.
 02.0 Manage livestock.
 The student will be able to: 02.01 Select and/or breed livestock.
-02.02 Determine nutritional requirements and balance livestock rations.